HQSquantumsimulations/qoqo-qir/roqoqo-qir/README.md

 Not all roqoqo operations have a corresponding QIR expression.
 Circuits containing operations without a corresponding expression can not be translated.

+If you intend to use the produced QIR expression with the QIR alliance's QIR-runner you should use the measure_all argument.

 ## General Notes

 This software is still in the beta stage.
 Functions and documentation are not yet complete and breaking changes can occur.